What is a Boom Truck and Who Needs One?

 Boom cranes don’t have a bucket platform for holding workers, and they are used exclusively for lifting and moving extremely heavy loads.
 Unlike a boom lift, boom cranes use a series of chains, cables, pulleys, and concrete blocks to lift a crane arm and counteract its weight.

-Cranes are often used to lift and move building materials and heavy equipment like trucks and forklifts at construction sites.
+A boom crane is often used to lift and move building materials and heavy equipment like trucks and forklifts at construction sites.
 Specialty boom crane models can be used to move trains as well.

 In addition, boom cranes are used to lift materials, equipment, and other objects.
 But unlike boom lifts, boom cranes are never used to move workers.

 Can You Use a Boom Lift as a Crane?

 Boom lifts and cranes are made for different jobs, and therefore, not designed to perform the same tasks.
 A boom lift does not have the same lifting and moving power as a crane, and a crane is unable to accommodate workers.
 When operating a boom lift or crane, a boom lift can be overloaded and damaged when used as a crane, potentially causing injuries or fatalities.